adambullmer/sublime_docblockr_python/README.md

 ------------
 **Manually**
 Until this project can get onto Package Control, the only way to install it is manually.
+You can add this repo to package control manually and install it that way

+1. Open your command pallete and type `Package Control: Add Repository`
+1. Copy and paste the [github url](https://github.com/adambullmer/sublime_docblockr_python) into the input field at the bottom of Sublime Text and press `Enter`
+1. Ensure the status bar says it was successfully added.

+Now you can install it with package control.

+1. Open your command pallete and type `Package Control: Install Package`.
+1. Find this project `sublime_docblockr_python` and press `Enter`.

+**Slightly More Manually**
+Download the release and put it in your installed packages directory yourself

 1. Go to the [Latest Release](https://github.com/adambullmer/sublime-docblockr-python/releases/latest) and download the `docblockr_python.sublime-package` file.
 1. Move this file to your `Installed Packages` directory. (`Preferences > Browse Packages...` and go up one directory to see `Installed Packages`)
 1. If you are updating your existing install, a restart of Sublime Text will be in order.